btcsuite/btcd/wire/README.md

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)
 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/decred/dcrd/wire)

-Package wire implements the decred wire protocol.
+Package wire implements the Decred wire protocol.
 A comprehensive suite of tests with 100% test coverage is provided to ensure proper functionality.

-This package has intentionally been designed so it can be used as a standalone package for any projects needing to interface with decred peers at the wire protocol level.
+This package has intentionally been designed so it can be used as a standalone package for any projects needing to interface with Decred peers at the wire protocol level.

 ## Installation and Updating